01 of 17

 Death Valley - Disneyland - Eureka - Gold Country

 In Death Valley, the earth sheds its mantle of green and gives way to fantastic geologic formations with fanciful names like Devil's Golf Course and Badwater.
-It's the lowest (and hottest) place in the United States, yet its historic National Park lodge, the Furnace Creek Inn offers pamper-me luxury and finer service than you might expect in the middle of the desert.
+It's the lowest (and hottest) place in the United States, yet its historic National Park lodge, the Inn at Death Valley (formerly the Furnace Creek Inn) offers pamper-me luxury and finer service than you might expect in the middle of the desert.

 Death Valley is popular for outdoor recreation and driving tours.
 Many visitors also enjoy the nearby ghost towns, and it's a photographers' favorite.

 There's enough to do at Disneyland and California Adventure to keep people busy for days, but you can have a fabulous visit in just a couple of days if you use a few of our secrets.